acts-project/acts/docs/core/seeding.rst

 The createSeedsForGroup function then iterates over middle SP, and within this loop separately iterates once over bottom SP and once over top SP.
-Within each of the nested loops, bottom SP - middle SP respectively middle SP - top SP are tested for compatibility by applying cuts that can be tested with two SP only (pseudorapidity, origin along z-axis, distance in r between SP).
+Within each of the nested loops, bottom SP - middle SP respectively middle SP - top SP are tested for compatibility by applying configurable cuts that can be tested with two SP only (pseudorapidity, origin along z-axis, distance in r between SP, compatibility with interaction point).

 If both compatible bottom and top SP have been found, test each bottom SP, middle SP, top SP triplet combination in a triple nested loop.
 A major part of